What is mumps?

 The MMR vaccine is safe and prevents mumps at the rate of 88% on average after two doses.
 Most schools require proof of vaccination before entry.
 If you have not had mumps and have no record of getting the vaccine, your health care provider can give you the vaccine or order a blood test to check for immunity.

 Other ways to stay healthy and prevent spreading the illness:

 - Check you immunization records to ensure that you’ve had two doses of MMR

 - Practice good hygiene habits: wash your hands regularly with soap and water; sneeze and cough into a tissue or your elbow; and avoid sharing drinks, food, and utensils.

 What to do if you are exposed to mumps?

 Watch for symptoms, even if you have been vaccinated.
 Early symptoms usually begin 16 to 18 days after contact and infection and are similar to those of the flu: fever, headache, muscle aches, and fatigue.
 The classic symptoms of mumps usually follow in 2 days with swelling and pain in front of and below one or both ears and along the jaw in the parotid/salivary glands.

 Stay home if you are sick.
 Anyone suspected of having mumps should stay home from school, work, and public or social activities for five days.
 This means do not attend class or labs, do not go to work, do not socialize with others during this five-day period and do not use public transportation.
-This self-isolation until your infectious period ends will reduce the chance of getting others sick.
-Cover your mouth and nose during any sneezing or coughing and wash your hands frequently.
+Mumps is contagious for about 2 days before symptoms appear until about 5 days after parotid swelling begins.
+Self-isolation when you are contagious will reduce the chance of getting others sick.
+Always cover your mouth and nose during any sneezing or coughing and wash your hands frequently.